NumericalEnvironmental/VOC_Plume_Meta-analysis_with_Python/README.md

 ![Preview](https://numericalenvironmental.files.wordpress.com/2017/04/cal_general_map.jpeg?w=655&h=463)

-This is a python script I have written to read and parse a large groundwater quality database (tens of thousands of wells, with hundreds of thousands of sample events) into individual groundwater plumes, subject to subsequent spatial analyses to develop a simple set of plume metrics.
+This is a python script I have written to read and parse a large groundwater quality database (thousands of wells, with hundreds of thousands of sample events) into individual groundwater plumes, subject to subsequent spatial analyses to develop a simple set of plume metrics.
 A more detailed description and some example results are provided in my blog:

 https://numericalenvironmental.wordpress.com/2017/04/17/meta-analysis-of-over-1000-groundwater-chlorinated-hydrocarbon-plumes-using-python-tools/